LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 #### Gemfile and Gemfile.lock

-These files allow you to specify what gem dependencies are needed for your Rails application.
+These files allow you to specify what gem dependencies are needed for your ruby application.

 @ul[custom-list]
 - You have to put any gem you want to use in your Gemfile.